Overview - Living Wage for State Service Contracts

 The Living Wage rates change each year based upon the changes in the Consumer Price Index.
 New rates are published at the beginning of the State’s fiscal year in July and become effective 90 days from the end of the state fiscal year in June.
 View exemptions.

-Therefore, effective 12:01 a.m. on September 29, 2024, the Living Wage rates will be adjusted to $16.63 per hour in Tier 1 areas except for Montgomery County.
-Effective July 1, 2024, large employers (those with 51 or more employees) must pay the Montgomery County minimum wage rate of $17.15 per hour.
+Effective 12:01 a.m. on September 29, 2025, the Living Wage rates will be adjusted to $17.17 per hour in Tier 1 areas except for Montgomery County.
+Effective July 1, 2025, large employers (those with 51 or more employees) must pay a minimum wage of $17.65 per hour for any work performed in Montgomery County.
 For all non-Tier 1 areas, employees must be paid at least $15.00 per hour.

-2. Tier 2: Any county in the State not included in the Tier 1 area for each hour you work on that contract.
+- Tier 2: Any county in the State not included in the Tier 1 area

 Living Wage Law